Romila Thapar: Early life, family and education

 Romila is the daughter of Lieutenant-General Daya Ram Thapar, CIE, OBE, who served as the Director-General of the British Indian Armed Forces Medical Services.
 The late journalist Romesh Thapar was her brother.

 As a child, she attended schools in various cities in India depending on her father's military postings.
 She is an alumna of the St. Mary's School, Pune.
 Later she attended intermediate of arts at Wadia College, Pune.
 After graduating from Panjab University in English literature, Thapar obtained a second bachelor's honours degree and a doctorate in Indian history under A. L. Basham from the School of Oriental and African Studies, the University of London in 1958.

+As a historian at JNU she was one of very few academics who refused to sign a letter praising Indira Gandhi's administration during the Emergency period of 1975-77, and as a result Thapar "had her income-tax assessments for the previous decade reopened for questioning."

 Work

 She was a reader in Ancient Indian History at Kurukshetra University in 1961 and 1962 and held the same position at Delhi University between 1963 and 1970.
-Later, she worked as Professor of Ancient Indian History at the Jawaharlal Nehru University, New Delhi, where she is now Professor Emerita.
+Later, she worked as Professor of Ancient Indian History at the Jawaharlal Nehru University, South West Delhi, where she is now Professor Emerita.

 Thapar's major works are Aśoka and the Decline of the Mauryas, Ancient Indian Social History: Some Interpretations, Recent Perspectives of Early Indian History (editor), A History of India Volume One, and Early India: From the Origins to AD 1300.

 Her historical work portrays the origins of Hinduism as an evolving interplay between social forces.
-Her recent work on Somnath examines the evolution of the historiographies about the legendary Gujarat temple.
+Her 2004 book on Somnath examines the evolution of the historiographies about the legendary Gujarat temple.

 In her first work, Aśoka and the Decline of the Maurya published in 1961, Thapar situates Ashoka's policy of dhamma in its social and political context, as a non-sectarian civic ethic intended to hold together an empire of diverse ethnicities and cultures.
 She attributes the decline of the Maurya Empire to its highly centralised administration which called for rulers of exceptional abilities to function well.

 Thapar's first volume of A History of India is written for a popular audience and encompasses the period from its early history to the arrival of Europeans in the sixteenth century.

 Ancient Indian Social History deals with the period from early times to the end of the first millennium, includes a comparative study of Hindu and Buddhist socio-religious systems, and examines the role of Buddhism in social protest and social mobility in the caste system.
 From Lineage to State analyses the formation of states in the middle Ganga valley in the first millennium BCE, tracing the process to a change, driven by the use of iron and plough agriculture, from a pastoral and mobile lineage-based society to one of settled peasant holdings, accumulation and increased urbanisation.